 The leaves and shoots of plants are used in asthma, cough and bleeding piles.
-They also act as an appetizer and stimulant.
+They also act as an appetizer and stimulants.
 The seeds are used to treat bronchitis and fever.
 The flowers help in paralysis and impotency.

-Few plants such as Iberis amara, Hesperis, Alyssum, bear beautiful flowers and are used for ornamental purposes.
+Few plants such as Iberis amara, Hesperis, and Alyssum, bear beautiful flowers and are used for ornamental purposes.

 Characteristics of Poaceae